NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Morning Side Dishes.md

 **Prerequisites** Wandering Chef Dedication
 * * *
 You know a proper breakfast should have a variety of sides.
-You gain the advanced alchemy benefits, and you can create 5 alchemical food consumables during your daily preparations.
+You gain the [[PF2e Journals/Archetypes/advanced alchemy benefits|advanced alchemy benefits]], and you can create 5 alchemical food consumables during your daily preparations.

-*Source: Pathfinder Lost Omens: Tian Xia Character Guide* *ORC*
+*Source: Pathfinder Lost Omens Tian Xia Character Guide* *ORC*